 Multiple DPC practices are in operation in Maryland.
 In 2009 A former Maryland insurance commissioner issued harsh guidance to prevent a planned DPC practice transition.
 The Report on “Retainer” or “Boutique” or “Concierge” Medical Practices and the Business of Insurance can still be viewed, but is not necessarily endorsed by the current insurance commissioner.
+In this report the commissioner recommended:

 In 2015 a dental practice was forced to abandon a "premium plus dental plan" because it appeared to be an unlawful insurance plan.
 Here is a link to the initial order and another to the final consent order.
 Note the aggressive language that they used to market their plan, stating it "works similar to many dental plans on the market.
 You pay a monthly membership fee for benefit coverage on your dental expenses...
 All questions regarding plan coverage, verifying benefits, changing coverage types, or any other questions should be directed to our staff..."
 The plan was "designed to cover preventive services such as cleanings and oral exams" and "offers excellent coverage for major dental procedures like crowns, root canals, bridges, and dentures."
 A better approach would have been to charge a clearly described up front nonrefundable enrollment fee, and then otherwise bill a monthly fee in arrears (at the end of the month).
 Allow the patients to leave at any time (obviously no refunds would be owed if they are paying at the end of the month) and list a maximum patient panel size.